SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-1019-24-6-fix-type-error-when-using-hook-device-list-columns-with-factory.md

 ticket: DM-3308
 version: 1019.24.6
 ---
-In Cumulocity IoT, the ‘hookDeviceListColumns‘ API allows customizing the columns displayed in the device list.
+In Cumulocity IoT, the `hookDeviceListColumns` API allows customizing the columns displayed in the device list.
 However, when using this API with a factory, a type error occurred, and explicit type casting was needed.
 This issue has now been resolved.